Pulsar7/Pseudo-randomized-dot-product/README.md

 ## Explanation

-Using the Java module "Math", pseudo-randomized vectors are generated in 2-dimensional space and the scalar product is formed from two vectors.
+Using the module "Math", pseudo-randomized vectors are generated in 2-dimensional space and the scalar product is formed from two vectors.

 ## ToDo